Logical entanglement distribution between distant 2D array qubits: Protocol

 \subsection{Syndrome measurement}

+In this section, we describe the process of mapping physical Bell pairs into the logical code space.
+It is important to note that throughout this manuscript, we use the term \textit{encoding} to refer to this mapping procedure via syndrome measurements, rather than the construction of logical states through unitary encoding circuits.

 Alice and Bob perform stabilizer Pauli measurements of surface codes to generate a logical entangled state.
 If there is no error, Alice and Bob will obtain the same random values, and the logical states are projected into logical Bell pairs $(\ket{0_L0_L}+\ket{1_L 1_L})/\sqrt{2}$.
 In practice, there are errors in a finite probability, and occurred Pauli errors must be estimated.
 This can be efficiently estimated from the difference in syndrome values observed in Alice's and Bob's syndrome nodes.
 If the errors are correctly estimated up to the stabilizer operators, the application of estimated Pauli errors will recover the logical entanglement.
 Thus, Alice sends the obtained syndrome values to Bob.
 Then, Bob estimates the physical Pauli errors and applies them to Bob's qubits.
 For the correctness of this procedure, please refer to Refs.\,\cite{stabilizer_distillation, distillation_and_correction}.
+These studies demonstrate a general strategy: by utilizing error-correcting codes for error detection, they can be effectively applied to post-selection-based entanglement distillation.
+Our protocol leverages this concept to provide tunability between success probability and the resulting logical fidelity.

 Before finishing the protocol, Bob judges whether the protocol is reliably finished or not.
 If the number of qubits affected by Pauli errors is more than an acceptance threshold $w_\mathrm{thr}$, Bob aborts and restarts the protocol and notifies the decision to Alice.
 We denote the infidelity of the resultant logical entangled pair as $e_{\rm log}$.
 Since Bob may abort the protocol when many errors are detected, this protocol succeeds with a finite probability denoted by $p_{\rm log}$.